Hermann Goetz (art historian): Early life

 Goetz was born in Karlsruhe, Germany, on 17 July 1898, and was educated at the Real-gymnasium in Munich.
 He served in the Germany military during the World War I.

 Early in his career, during the World War I, Goetz was mainly interested in the Ottoman Turks.
 Later, he became interested in Iran (Persia), and subsequently, in the Persianate Mughal Empire of India.
 His work on the Indian art history started with the studies of the Mughal miniature painting.
 The map collection of the Berlin State Library included the "Jahangir album", a collection of Mughal-era paintings.
 Goetz studied this collection in detail, using his knowledge of figurative art, ethnography, and history.

-In the 1920s, Goetz obtained a doctorate from the Munich University.
+In the 1920s, Goetz obtained a doctorate from the Ludwig-Maximilians-Universität München.
 The title of his thesis was Kostüm und Mode an den indischen Fürstenhöfen in der Grossmoghul-Zeit ("Costume and fashion at the Indian princely courts in the Great Mughal period").
 He then joined the Ethnological Museum of Berlin as an assistant curator.

 In 1931, when the German Weimar Republic was declining amid the Great Depression, Goetz migrated to the Netherlands.
 There, he became the assistant secretary of Leiden University's Kern Institute for Archaeology and Indian History, and the editor of Annual Bibliography of Indian Archaeology.
 His superior Jean Philippe Vogel, a reputed Indologist, became his mentor and Goetz started pursuing India-related research.
 At that time, there was a flood of foreign refugees in the Netherlands, and consequently, certain restrictions had been imposed on the employment of foreigners.
 As a result, Goetz was unable to take up a permanent position at the Leiden University.
 Under these circumstances, he decided to accept a grant to work in British India.